 Sunlight Levels before Application.
 The amount of sunlight for the 3-5 days preceding application of chemical thinners has an important effect on chemical uptake and response.
-Intense cloudy weather before application of thinners can result in increased chemical uptake and greater thinning response, due to greater succulence of the leaves and a thin wax cuticle.
-This results in increased natural drop and greater chemical thinning response.
+Intense cloudy weather before application of thinners can result in increased chemical uptake and greater thinning response, due to greater succulence of the leaves and thinner wax cuticle.
+This results in increased uptake of thinners thus greater chemical thinning response.
 Growers may want to reduce the rate of thinner used, if intense cloudy weather precedes application.